unikraft/summer-of-code-2021/content/en/docs/sessions/03-benchmarking-and-debugging/index.md

 (gdb) continue
 ```

-Now we can put a break to first function `start_status` to chechk if the first tracepoint is successful.
+Now we can put a break to first function `start_status` to check if the first tracepoint is successful.
 To show all the tracepoints we can use `uk trace`.

 {{% alert title="GDB configuration" %}}